-This report is being submitted to the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) to provide an update on the status of the four outstanding State Implementation Plan (SIP) transportation control measure (TCM) projects: (1) improvements to the Fairmount Line, (2) the siting and construction of 1,000 new commuter parking spaces, (3) the design of the Red Line/Blue Line Connector, and (4) the construction of the Green Line Extension to College Avenue (Medford) and Union Square (Somerville).
+This report is being submitted to the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) to provide an update on the status of the three outstanding State Implementation Plan (SIP) transportation control measure (TCM) projects: (1) improvements to the Fairmount Line, (2 The proposed Red Line/Blue Line Connector design, and (3) the construction of the Green Line Extension to College Avenue (Medford) and Union Square (Somerville).
 The U.S. Environmental Protection Agency (EPA) approved the projects as part of the SIP on July 31, 2008.
 A complete description of the process by which those projects were included in the SIP is provided in the Boston Region MPO's long-range transportation plan - JOURNEY TO 2030 Amendment adopted on September 24, 2009 and amended on November 19, 2009.
 As part of the approval of the JOURNEY TO 2030 Amendment, FHWA and FTA stated:

 "The demonstration of timely implementation of TCMs in the SIP is required for a conformity determination.
 In order to ensure that the TCMs are completed as scheduled, the Executive Office of Transportation and Public Works shall prepare monthly progress reports to FTA, FHWA, and EPA.
 In addition to these progress reports EOT [MassDOT after November 1, 2009] shall convene monthly meetings with all interested parties to discuss the status of each TCM.
-This reporting requirement will be effective staring November 2009."
+This reporting requirement will be effective starting November 2009."

-This is the forty-ninth update of the required monthly status reports, to be presented to the Boston Region MPO at their January 22, 2015 meeting.
+This is the 51st update of the required monthly status reports.
 This report builds on the State Implementation Plan Transit Commitments 2014 Status Report, submitted to the Massachusetts Department of Environmental Protection on July 22, 2014.
 This report will be posted on the website of the Massachusetts Department of Transportation.